What is Forced Labour?

 - Financial risk: Consumer boycotts against companies that are alleged or found to have forced labour in their supply chain can result in reduced sales.
 Divestment, avoidance or increased costs of finance by investors and finance providers (many of which are increasingly applying environmental, social and governance (ESG) criteria to their decision-making) can result in reduced or more expensive access to capital and reduced shareholder value.

 - Operational risk: Changes to companies’ supply chains made in response to the discovery of forced labour may result in disruption.
-For example, companies may feel the need to terminate supplier contracts (resulting in potentially higher costs and/or disruption) and direct sourcing activities to lower-risk locations.
+For example, companies may feel the need to terminate supplier contracts (resulting in potentially higher costs and/or operational disruption) and direct sourcing activities to lower-risk locations.
 Additionally, internal resources will need to be dedicated to address any allegations, requiring commitment across the management and relevant teams.
 This is particularly the case if the company has not established proper due diligence procedures and systems.

 Impacts on Human Rights